Public Health Section

 Health Education

-Stagnant water mosquito breeding
+Stagnant water mosquito breeding site

 Stagnant Water (Breeding)